flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 - \link dist_st_ob \endlink This specifies the distance between a an element of the state vector and an element of the observation vector

 - \link bhalf \endlink This is the square root of the background error covariance matrix \f$B^{\frac{1}{2}}\f$

+- \link get_observation_data \endlink This subroutine must return the observation data at, or subsequently to, the given timestep.
+This routine only needs to be editted if you wish to use your own observations.
+It is set up to work automatically with pseudo-observations for running twin experiments.

 Not all of these subroutines will be required for each filtering method you wish to use, so it may be advantageous to only implement the necessary ones.